maknoonisar/agricultural-AI/README.md

 ## Contact

-For questions, suggestions, or collaboration opportunities, please contact [your email]
+For questions, suggestions, or collaboration opportunities, please contact